 It’s the original Sid and Nancy.

 Sid Vicious (1957-1979) was an English punk musician and a member of the influential group Sex Pistols.
 He was engaged in a mutually self-destructive relationship with Nancy Spungen (1958-1978).
 Vicious found her dead body in their shared apartment, killed by a single stab wound, courtesy of a knife owned by Vicious.
-Police believed he was guilty of the crime, but he died of an heroin overdose before sufficient cause was gathered for his arrest.
+He was arrested and charged with murder, but died of a heroin overdose before a trial could begin.
 The 1986 movie Sid and Nancy told the whole sordid, tragic story, with Gary Oldman and Chloe Webb playing the doomed title couple.

 Yes, I like green eggs and ham.
 Thank you.
 Thank you, Sam-I-am.